Right to Information Act, 2005

-The Right to Information (RTI) Act, 2005 is an act of the Parliament of India & Delhi Legislative Assembly which sets out the rules and procedures regarding citizens' right to access information.
+The Right to Information Act, 2005 (RTI Act) is an act of the Parliament of India and the Delhi Legislative Assembly which sets out the rules and procedures regarding citizens' right to access information.
 It replaced the former Freedom of Information Act, 2002.

-Under the provisions of the 2005 RTI Act, any citizen of India may request information from a "public authority" (a body of Government or "instrumentality of State") which is required to reply expeditiously or within thirty days.
-In case of the matter involving a petitioner's life and liberty, the information has to be provided within 48 hours.
+Under the provisions of the 2005 RTI Act, any citizen of India may request information from a "public authority" (a body of Government or "instrumentality of State") which is required to reply within thirty days, or within 48 hours in case of the matter involving a petitioner's life and liberty.
 The Act also requires every public authority to computerize their records for wide dissemination and to proactively publish certain categories of information so that the citizens need minimum recourse to request information formally.